 There are many different ways to communicate about your project.
 You could use a video conferencing tool, or have face-to-face meetings.

 You can also use emails and, as mentioned above, your project management platform.
-The Project.co discussions tab is a great way to communicate with your team.
+The Project.co discussions tool is a great way to communicate with your project teams.
 All messages appear in date and time order under the discussions tool, and everyone involved in the project can choose whether to receive email notifications every time a new comment is added.

-You shouldn’t feel limited to just one method of communication.
-A mix of communications can be helpful.
+You shouldn’t feel limited to just one communication method.
+A mix of communication methods can be helpful.
 For example, you could start your project with a meeting and then use the project management platform for daily communication.